jjmaldonis/OdieCode/README.md

     fi
 </pre>

 If you want, you can look in the above 4 files to see what they are doing.
 You can modify them if you need to.
-I changed all /export/... to /share/... because I installed the Intel package in the /export/... directory.
-I dont know if this makes any difference, but the compute nodes dont see /export, they only see /share or /state/partition1.
+I changed all `/export/...` to `/share/...` because I installed the Intel package in the `/export/...` directory.
+I dont know if this makes any difference, but the compute nodes dont see `/export`, they only see `/share` or `/state/partition1`.
 At least this is my understanding.
-If you are using Samba then create a new file called samba_<date>.sh and paste in the following line:
+If you are using Samba then create a new file called `samba_<date>.sh` and paste in the following line:

     export PATH=$PATH:/usr/local/samba/sbin